Epic Things To Do In Fairbanks in the Winter

-Special Correspondent Juno Kim goes down the list of why you should visit the Golden Heart City of Fairbanks, Alaska.
+Special Correspondent Juno Kim lists why you should visit the Golden Heart City of Fairbanks, Alaska, during the wintertime.
 Follow along to check off the boxes–and make your plans!

 Ice Alaska might be the biggest reason to visit Fairbanks in winter.
-Forget the ordinary ice sculptures you see in weddings.
+Forget the ordinary ice sculptures you see at weddings.
 The artistic expression, size, and scope of these ice sculptures are hard to explain without seeing them in person.
-Ice Alaska is normally a huge international event but it has been downsized the last couple years due to the pandemic.
-We’re hoping to see international artists return again soon.
+Ice Alaska is usually a huge international event, but it has been downsized in the last couple of years due to the pandemic.
+We’re hoping to see international artists return soon.

 This year’s Ice Alaska exhibition is open this week at the Tanana Valley Fairgrounds.